JesanGg/live_graphing/README.md

 Main code is in generate_graph

-serial_reader is a seperate file containing serial reading code - due to inital modularity considerations, which were later scrapped.
+serial_reader is a seperate file containing serial reading code - due to inital modularity considerations